DixonVim/OvarianCancer/README.md

   ii. **Direct Method:** using features selected by applying the Fisher's criteria on the protein mass spectra.

-  iii. **Joint Classification:** integrating features from  both the proposed method and the direct method.
+  iii. **Joint Method:** integrating features from  both the proposed method and the direct method.

 **Note:** The same procedure is perfromed on the `Ovarian 8-7-02` dataset using the codes named with `8-7-02`.